Best Canadian ETFs

 As the name suggests, cryptocurrencies are currencies.
 In other words, they are means of facilitating trade and not an investment.
 Buying Apple shares is an investment since Apple makes and sells gadgets with a hefty profit margin, buying a house is an investment since the home provides shelter (which is valuable), and purchasing an orchard is an investment since an orchard produces fruit.
 Neither the Swiss Franc nor Bitcoin delivers or provides anything, so keeping them is not an investment.

 One might speculate that prices may rise or fall in Bitcoin (or Ethereum).
-To make money from such speculation, you might use the following ETFs.
+To make money from such speculation, you might buy crypto on a crypto exchange or use the following ETFs.
 The following ETFs were all created during 2021 when central banks were quite busy creating money and governments were very busy distributing that money.

 BTCC - Purpose Bitcoin ETF